By Julia Guthart, OTR/L CHT

 Dupuytren’s Contracture Overview

 Dupuytren’s contracture is a disease or condition where a tissue layer in the palm beneath the skin becomes thicker and tightens.
 This normally elastic tissue can then contract and become a rigid Dupuytren’s cord that runs from the palm to the fingers.
 These cords shorten over time and force the fingers to flex.
 This can become progressive and limit the ability to extend the involved fingers, and lead to significant deformities.
-The ring and small fingers are involved more frequently, but any of the digits can be affected.
+It most frequently involves the ring and small fingers, but can affect any of the digits.

 This condition occurs primarily in families of Northern European descent.
-It is more commonly seen in men over the age of forty.
-It often begins first as lumps or nodules in the palm and can then progress to cords and finally to the contracture where the fingers are bent.
+It is more commonly in men over the age of forty.
+Often it begins first as lumps or nodules in the palm.
+It then can then progress to cords and finally to the contracture where the fingers are bent.
 This can make it difficult to place the hand flat on a table, wear gloves, type on a keyboard, or retrieve coins from a pocket.

 An Option for Dupuytren’s Contracture: Needle Aponeurotomy

-The puncture hole or holes that are created with the needle are covered with an adhesive bandage.
+The puncture hole or holes from the needle will need an adhesive bandage.
 There are times when the skin over the cord is too tight.
 When this occurs, the extended finger skin spreads open along with the cord, and a skin tear is created.
-In this case, care of this wound must be performed, but in general, it fully heals over the next two weeks and does not diminish the results of the Needle Aponeurotomy.
+It fully heals over the next two weeks and does not diminish the results of the Needle Aponeurotomy.

-The outcome for most patients is quite good, with the majority of patients having significantly improved function.
+The outcome for most patients is quite good, with the majority of patients having significantly an improvement of function.
 Certainly, not all fingers achieve full extension, and some cases are not appropriate for this treatment method.
-It is also quite clear that the genetic condition is not cured with this treatment, and recurrence is a notable risk.
-If it does recur, which generally takes years, this procedure can be considered again, or other procedures may be entertained.
+The genetic condition does not improve with this treatment, and recurrence is a notable risk.
+If it does recur, which generally takes years, this procedure may be an option again, or other procedures may be entertained.

 What happens after Needle Aponeurotomy?

 After the procedure, patients are referred to the Hand Therapy department for a nighttime splint to be worn on the involved hand, keeping the fingers in an extended (or straight) position.
 It is important to wear this splint at night because this helps prevent a recurrence of the contracture.
 Sleeping without a splint permits the fingers to curl up, as they do for all of us.
 By wearing this splint, the patient assists in the remodeling phase of healing.
-During the day, the hand is used normally.
+During the day, the hand is in use normally.
 If a skin tear occurs during the release, the patient may be referred for formal hand therapy.
 To schedule with JOI Rehab for OT, please call 904-858-7045.

-These visits may include bandage changes or whirlpool to promote skin healing.
+These visits may include bandage changes or a whirlpool to promote skin healing.
 Moreover, specialized exercises to facilitate the fingers’ extension and functional grip and pinch will be provided.
-However, most patients do not need formal therapy following this procedure; after receiving the custom-made thermoplastic splint, patients will be provided with these exercises to perform independently at home.
+However, most patients do not need formal therapy following this procedure; after receiving the custom-made thermoplastic splint, patients receive exercises to perform independently at home.